 Parking Market Hill car park (free), Brandon

-Public toilets At car park and Thetford Forest Park centre, Santon Downham(1 user review)
+Public toilets At car park and Thetford Forest Park centre, Santon DownhamWrite a review of this walk

 1 From the car park, follow the signs to the town centre, emerging on Market Hill, a large square where a market is held twice a week.
 Cross the road here and continue along the High Street until you come to a bridge over the Little Ouse.
 Cross the bridge and take the first turning right along Riverside Way, then leave the road by turning right along a narrow path that runs down towards the river.